shaack/shaack-com/site/pages/howto/CakePHP.md

 - Display field: Call it `name`, to automatically use it when baking
 - Timestamp: The fields `created` and `modified` will be automatically updated

+## Steps to add a field manually to a CakePHP model

+1. Add the field in the database
+2. Add the field as `@property` in the header of the `Model/Entity`
+3. Add the field to the `$_accessible` list in the `Model/Entity` code
+4. Add validator values in `Model/Table`

 ## Add a record with a field filled in from request parameters

 In the Controllers `function add()`